sourcegraph/sourcegraph-public-snapshot/doc/cody/completions.md

 ## What are Cody completions

- Cody Completions provide suggestions for how to continue your code at the current cursor position.
+ Cody Completions provide suggestions for how to continue your code at the current cursor position while you're coding.

 ## Enabling Cody completions